ethorneloe/azure-apps-jobs-github-runners/README.md

    <br />
 1. Place `Dockerfile` and `entrypoint.sh`(included in this repo, or use your own) together into a local folder.
 If using `Windows`, make sure the `entrypoint.sh` file is using `Linux` line-endings.
 Fill in values for the variables below and execute.

-   *Note - Fill in REPO_NAME or ORG_NAME depending on the scope you are registering the runners to.
+   *Fill in REPO_NAME or ORG_NAME depending on the scope you are registering the runners to.
 If you need repo scope within an org context then `REPO_OWNER` is the GitHub Organization name*

    PowerShell
    ```powershell